OffchainLabs/genesis-file-generator/README.md

 0x604580600e600039806000f350fe7fffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffe03601600081602082378035828234f58015156039578182fd5b8082525050506014600cf3
 ```

-Alternative, the runtime bytecode can be verified in any block explorer, for example, in [Arbiscan](https://arbiscan.io/address/0x914d7Fec6aaC8cd542e72Bca78B30650d45643d7#code).
+Alternatively, the runtime bytecode can be verified in any block explorer, for example, in [Arbiscan](https://arbiscan.io/address/0x914d7Fec6aaC8cd542e72Bca78B30650d45643d7#code).

 The target address can be verified in the project's [repository](https://github.com/safe-global/safe-singleton-factory/#expected-addresses).